mochetts/LaraVueTchetChat/readme.md

 4) If you want to test facebook login with your own app, go to config/services.php and change the facebook credentials and use your own.

-5) Add a virtual host with ServerName "chat.dev" (or use whatever server name you like).
-This steps has more steps within, so please search on google how to add a virtual host.

-6) On a terminal console navigate to project root run command "chmod -R 777 storage"

-7) Rename .env.example file (located at root structure) to be .env only and update your database credentials.
-(Note that a database server is needed to run this app)

-8) On a terminal console navigate to project root run command "php artisan migrate:install"

-9) On a terminal console navigate to project root run command "php artisan migrate"
+5) On a terminal console navigate to project root run command "php artisan:serve" to instance a new php server.

-10) On a terminal console navigate to project root run command "php artisan chat:serve" to start the chat server (localhost on port 9090)
+6) On a terminal console navigate to project root run command "php artisan chat:serve" to start the chat server (localhost on port 9090)

-11) Whohaa!
+7) Whohaa!
 You'r done!
 Open browser and enter url http://chat.dev, login and happy chatting!

 ## Contributing